arjun810/fsdl-text-recognizer-project/readme.md

 ## Setting up the Python environment

-Due to an annoying lack of a feature in pipenv, open Pipfile, and change `tensorflow` to `tensorflow-gpu`.

 Run `pipenv install --dev` to install all required packages into a virtual environment.

 Make sure to precede all commands with `pipenv run` from now on, to make sure that you are using the correct environment.